jingyu-li98/linux-sophgo/Documentation/networking/ip-sysctl.rst

 	likelihood of incorrectly reassembling IP fragments that originate from different IP datagrams, which could result in data corruption.
 	Default: 64

+bc_forwarding - INTEGER
+	bc_forwarding enables the feature described in rfc1812#section-5.3.5.2 and rfc2644.
+It allows the router to forward directed broadcast.
+	To enable this feature, the 'all' entry and the input interface entry should be set to 1.
+	Default: 0

 INET peer storage
 =================